On the Risk of Cancelable Biometrics: Introduction

-In 2011, three criteria for biometric template protection, i.e., irreversibility, revocability, and unlinkability, were identified in ISO24757~\cite{ISOIEC24745}.
-Revocability requires the system to be able to issue new protected templates to replace the compromised one.
-Unlinkability refers to the infeasibility to distinguish whether two protected templates, from different applications, are derived from an identical subject or different subjects.
-Irreversibility means that the retrieval of the original biometric data (or any information associated with the original template) from stored biometric templates to be computationally infeasible.
-In ISO30136, performance preservation is formally included as one criteria of biometric template protection \cite{ISOIEC30136}.
-Specifically, in ISO24757, irreversibility is defined as \textit{\say{the property of a transform that creates a biometric reference from a biometric sample(s) or features such that knowledge of the transformed biometric reference cannot be utilized to determine any information about the generating biometric sample(s) or features}}.
+CB needs to comply with the criteria of BTP, namely irreversibility, revocability, and unlikability, identified in ISO24757~\cite{ISOIEC24745}.
+Revocability requires the system to be able to issue a new protected template to replace the compromised one.
+Unlinkability, or cross-matching, refers to the impossibility of determining whether two transformed templates, derived from different applications, come from the same subject.
+Irreversibility means that the retrieval of the original biometric data (or any information associated with the original template) from a stored biometric template is \textit{computationally} unfeasible.
+In ISO 30136, performance preservation is formally included as another criterion for biometric template protection~\cite{ISOIEC30136}.